Freelance Rate Calculator

 What is a billable hour?

-A billable hour is time you can charge a client for — actual work on their projects.
-As a freelancer, not all your working time is billable: you also spend time on marketing, admin, accounting, learning, and business development.
+A billable hour is time you can invoice a client for — actual work on their project.
+As a freelancer, not all your working time is billable: you also spend time on business development, marketing, admin, accounting, invoicing, and professional development.
 Most freelancers are billable for only 60–75% of their working hours.
+If you work 40 hours/week but only bill 25, your true hourly rate needs to cover the full 40.

 Why is my freelance rate higher than an employee salary?